Fire is one of the five elements of feng shui. When used appropriately, the fire element can help improve the energetic circumstances of your life.

 On the post-heaven bagua (also known as post-celestial and dealing with energy brought into physical form), the li trigram sits atop the octagon in the 12 o'clock position (representing South).
 When mapped in home or work spaces, li is associated with the area of fame and reputation.
 Therefore, inserting fire elements in the li area of homes or workspaces can help strengthen the energy of that area.

-Yin or Yang?
+Is the Fire Element Yin or Yang?

 With its two lines of yang and one of yin, fire is primarily yang in nature, which means it is masculine and active.
 It is considered the most masculine of the five elements.
 However, it's important to note fire has a representation of yin in it as well, as all elements contain both yin and yang.

-Colors of Fire
+Colors of the Feng Shui Fire Element

 Fire is most frequently represented by the color red or shades of red.
 When fire is more feminine and yin, it is associated with the color purple.

-Cycles of Construction and Destruction
+Fire Element in Cycles of Construction and Destruction

 Feng shui recognizes all nature is cyclical and describes cycles of construction and destruction.
 In the cycle of construction, all elements are helped or strengthened by different elements and they in turn strengthen different elements.
 In the cycle of destruction, all elements weaken certain other elements and are weakened by different elements.

-Energetic Traits Associated With Fire
+Energetic Traits Associated With Fire Element

 Fire has multiple characteristics, both positive and negative, and it is associated with the following traits: